 My teaching interests include the areas of tropical, mesoscale, radar, urban, and synoptic meteorology, as well as atmospheric thermodynamics and instrumentation.
 I also teach a professional development seminar for seniors.
 Lastly, I am a faculty adviser for the Student Organization of Meteorology (STORM), which is a student chapter of the American Meteorology Society (AMS) and the National Weather Association (NWA).

-For more information about me, my classes, or my research please click on the tabs above (below the header).
-To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links to your right.
+For more information about me, my classes, or my research please click on the links on the left.
+To learn more about the department, university, or undergraduate and graduate programs in meteorology and earth sciences, please click on the department links on the right.